SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 ### Task 8: Provision API Management Service

+In this lab, you will provision the API Management Service by creating an instance, configuring settings, and setting up policies for efficient API management and security.

 1. Navigate to **Search resources, services and docs** in **Azure** portal home page and search for **API management services** and click on it.

 1. Click on **Create**.